lexibank/tlopo/out/vol4/chapter7.md

 ## 14. Fireflies (Order Coleoptera = ‘sheath wings’: Family _Lampyridae_)

 Judging from ethnographic references and brief elaborations in wordlists, it is fireflies, among all the insects of the Oceanic world, which are most associated with supernatural qualities.
-For Takia (NNG) speakers, a firefly, lutot, is thought to be a messenger of someone’s death (Bugenhagen wordlist).
-The term for a firefly in Sissano (NNG), mas eyiaw, is a compound term, mas being defined as ‘devil; spirit of dead relative’ and eyiaw as ‘evil spirit; thief’ (Whitacre wordlist).
+For Takia (NNG) speakers, a firefly, _lutot_, is thought to be a messenger of someone’s death (Bugenhagen wordlist).
+The term for a firefly in Sissano (NNG), _mas eyiaw_, is a compound term, _mas_ being defined as ‘devil; spirit of dead relative’ and _eyiaw_ as ‘evil spirit; thief’ (Whitacre wordlist).
 Seligmann quotes a report from Bartie Bay (Wedau, PT) that ‘if a firefly enters a house at night, it is a sign that someone in the house will die.’
 (1910:653).
 Molima (PT) speakers regard fireflies as emissaries of witches who enter the house at night in order to report back on who is there, and for that reason they are killed as soon as they are seen (Ann Chowning, pers. comm.).
 In Nakanai (MM), although its speakers consider that fireflies embody spirits of the dead, they are delighted if a firefly enters the house at night, because it is a sign that someone recently dead is paying a visit (Ann Chowning, pers. comm.).
-Ivens writes that fireflies are popularly classified as ghosts in Sa’a and Ulawa (1927:189), and in his Sa’a dictionary he defines fireflies (pulu-pulu) as ‘souls of dead persons’.
+Ivens writes that fireflies are popularly classified as ghosts in Sa’a and Ulawa (1927:189), and in his Sa’a dictionary he defines fireflies (_pulu-pulu_) as ‘souls of dead persons’.
 The Tolo people of Guadalcanal regard cicadas and fireflies as the ghosts of unknown people, or ghosts of the forest ([Ivens 1930](../references.md#source-Ivens1930):229).
-Tamambo (NCV) speakers are frightened of them, and try to avoid them as Tittle devils’ (Dorothy Jauncey pers. comm.).
-In Wayan Fijian, fireflies (tdtdvuatd) are believed to be a sign of the gods inspecting fruit crops.
+Tamambo (NCV) speakers are frightened of them, and try to avoid them as ‘little devils’ (Dorothy Jauncey pers. comm.).
+In Wayan Fijian, fireflies (_tōtōvuata_) are believed to be a sign of the gods inspecting fruit crops.
 The Rennellese see a firefly as the embodiment of a goddess.

 The belief that fireflies are messengers of doom is an ancient one among Austronesian speakers.
 Blust (pers. comm.) provides additional evidence from Isneg (northern Philippines) that fireflies are precursors of death, and Karo Batak (northern Sumatra) where their presence in a house signals that thieves will come.
-Of all POc reconstructions, then, I should expect that for ‘firefly’ to be most likely to retain the kali-lqali- indicator of supernatural status.
-I have limited evidence supporting two reconstructions derived from PMP &ast;qali-petpet, POc &ast;qa!i- popot ‘firefly’ and POc &ast;(k,q)ali-totop ‘firefly’, the latter with metathesis.
-POc &ast;(k,q)ali-totop depends on one reflex, from Rennellese, for reconstruction of its first element and on another, Nduke, for reconstruction of its second element.
+Of all POc reconstructions, then, I should expect that for ‘firefly’ to be most likely to retain the _kali-_/_qali-_ indicator of supernatural status.
+I have limited evidence supporting two reconstructions derived from PMP _&ast;qali-petpet_, POc _&ast;qali-popot_ ‘firefly’ and POc _&ast;(k,q)ali-totop_ ‘firefly’, the latter with metathesis.
+POc _&ast;(k,q)ali-totop_ depends on one reflex, from Rennellese, for reconstruction of its first element and on another, Nduke, for reconstruction of its second element.

 <table>
 <tr>